handsomevictor/VictorCanTradeVeryWell/README.md

-I will add many more functions & integrated strategies & demo backtesting system & a dashboard (for users to plan all things that he wants to see) and update the depository in October.
+I will add many more functions & integrated strategies & demo backtesting system & a dashboard (for users to plan all things that he wants to see) and update the depository soon.